 Many of these articles centered skating around white influencers and erased the African-American communities that have been nurturing and elevating this activity for decades.

-On top of that, some were quick to capitalize; positioning themselves as the gatekeepers of some sort of skating “revival,” taking credit for, and profiting from, dances and skills they took from the culture, but did not create.
+On top of that, some were quick to capitalize; positioning themselves as the gatekeepers of some skating “revival.”
+Never turning down the spotlight, they could be seen taking credit for, and profiting from, dances and skills they took from the culture, but did not create.

 Despite black skaters’ apparent erasure from the press, they have had some of the most significant impact on our culture.